-"Great deeds are not done by strength or speed or physique; they are the products of thought and character, and judgement.
+"Great deeds are not done by strength or speed or physique; they are the products of thought and character, and judgment.
 And far from diminishing, such qualities actually increase with age."

-Act in concert.
-Another good example of concerted effort is the bill passed by the 1971

-General Assembly to grant property tax relief to certain aged and indigent persons.
+Work together.
+A good example of "old timers'" doing this is the bill passed by the 1971 General Assembly to grant property tax relief to certain aged and indigent persons.

-The day the public hearing was held on this bill the Legislative was brimming with interested elder citizens.
+The day the public hearing was held on this bill, the Legislature was brimming with interested elder citizens.
 The bill in question concerned property tax relief on the first \$5,000 in appraised value of real property held and used as a principal place of residence and the owner has a disposable income of not more than \$3,500.
 I had an opportunity to talk with a lady who was interested in this bill.
-Though, she was one of our older citizens the bill had no effect on her as her financial position disqualified her, but she wanted to become involved - to participate - to help those of her group who were not quite so fortunate.
+Though she was one of our older citizens, the bill had no effect on her as her financial position disqualified her, but she wanted to become involved - to participate - to help those of her group who were not quite so fortunate.

 There is nothing new in this philosophy of keeping active.
-At 78, Paderewski played the piano superbly before large audiences.
 Grandma Moses, who began painting at 79, was the most outstanding primitive artist of our time.
-At 90 Mary Baker Eddy founded the wordl-famous Christian Science Monitor.
-Stradivarius made his finest violins between 60 and 70 and continued making them up to his 93 year.
+At 90, Mary Baker Eddy founded the world-famous Christian Science Monitor.
+Stradivarius made his finest violins between 60 and 70 and continued making them up to his 93rd year.